3 police officers killed in Puerto Rico after carjacking

 The man allegedly responsible for the deaths was still at large, although authorities seized his car, Catalano said.
 He said he did not immediately have further details.

-A high-ranking official who was not authorized to speak to the media told AP that the suspect was involved in a carjacking in the northern city of Carolina, where he stole a car from a woman and then opened fire on officers when he was stopped in Isla Verde.
+A high-ranking official who was not authorized to speak to the media told AP that the suspect was involved in a carjacking in the northern city of Carolina, where he stole a car from a woman and then opened fire on officers when he was stopped in Isla Verde following a lengthy chase.
 Catalano had said earlier that it was a routine traffic stop.

 The officers’ names were not released.
 Two were municipal officers and the third was a state officer, Catalano said.